jotego/jt7759/README.md

 rom_ok   | input     | Data read is valid

 Note that rom_ok is not valid for the clock cycle immediately after rising rom_cs.
 Or if rom_addr is changed while rom_cs is high. rom_addr must be stable once rom_cs goes high until rom_ok is asserted.

+Although this module is designed for usage in systems fully implemented inside an FPGA, it is possible to adapt it to work as a replacement for the original chip.
+In such a case, the ROM interface would need be changed in order to implement the original signal scheme.

 ## FPGA arcade cores using this module: